squeevee/HeightChartJS/Readme.md

 The file "jquery-3.5.1.slim.min.js" is a release of jQuery, copyright JS Foundation and other contributors, https://js.foundation/ .
 It is distributed under the terms of the MIT License.

+The file "sample1.png" is courtesy of the OpenGameArt project https://opengameart.org/content/cat-3d-pixel-art , and is distributed under the terms of the CC0 License.

-The files "sample1.png", "sample2.png", and "sample3.png" are courtesy of the Openclipart project https://openclipart.org/, and are distributed under the terms of the CC0 License.
+The files "sample2.png", and "sample3.png" are courtesy of the Openclipart project https://openclipart.org/, and are distributed under the terms of the CC0 License.